azam-akram/aws-apps-go/README.md

 # aws-apps-go

 This Git repository contains various AWS applications showcasing different implementation scenarios, such as utilizing AWS Lambda functions, SNS topics, and CloudWatch cron triggers.
+You can find explaination of these applications in respective articles here: https://solutiontoolkit.com

 ## Overview